Connect with like-minded education professionals and have your say on the issues that matter to you.

 Don't forget to look at the how to guide.

-Discussion in 'New teachers' started by littlemissraw, Mar 5, 2012.
+Discussion in 'NQTs and new teachers' started by littlemissraw, Mar 5, 2012.

 There are set resignation dates; end of May for September start and any variation on this has to be with the employers permission.
 The school would have to agree to let you go earlier.It is best to make the head aware that you do plan to leave this prepares them to start looking for replacement and also to respond to any reference requests for you.
 Most references are taken prior to shortlisting decisions.